 BP Canada Energy Group ULC (BP Canada) was issued Exploration Licences 2431, 2432, 2433, 2434 in early 2013.
 In the summer of 2014, BP Canada received authorization from the Canada-Nova Scotia Offshore Petroleum Board (CNSOPB) to conduct a 3D Wide Azimuth seismic survey over this area.
 BP Canada acquired data over an area of approximately 7,752 km2 in water depths from approximately 100m-4000m.

 The CNSOPB began reviewing information submitted by BP Canada in support of their planned drilling program in April 2017.
 An application for authorization to drill one deep-water exploration well approximately 330 kilometres from Halifax, and in approximately 2,800 metres of water depth, was officially submitted on September 21, 2017.

-An environmental assessment (EA) of BP’s Scotian Basin Exploration Drilling Project is currently being conducted by the Canadian Environmental Assessment Agency.
-This EA considers the drilling of up to seven exploration wells in total.
+An environmental assessment (EA) of BP Canada’s Scotian Basin Exploration Drilling Project was conducted by the Canadian Environmental Assessment Agency pursuant to the Canadian Environmental Assessment Act, 2012.
+The Minister of Environment and Climate Change Canada released the Decision Statement on February 1, 2018 indicating that the Designated Project is not likely to cause significant adverse environmental effects, and the project may proceed, subject to the granting of an authorization by the CNSOPB.
+The EA considers the drilling of up to seven exploration wells in total.
 Information pertaining to the environmental assessment may be found here.